Middle Tennessee School of Anesthesia is a Seventh Day Adventist Christian Educational Environment.

 Toll Free: 888-353-MTSA

 October 31 (The application portal for NursingCAS opens May 1.
 There is a small window from Aug 15-25 that the application portal is closed.
 Try to get all your application materials all before or after the closed window.
 This will lessen your chances of uploaded information getting lost during the maintenance closure.)

 Entire Program Cost of CRNA School at Middle Tennessee School of Anesthesia.

-Tuition is calculated at the 2011-2013 rate.
+Tuition is calculated at the class of 2015-2017 rate.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

 **MTSA incorporates a Senior elective clinical experience during the final three months of the program, in which each student must participate.
-The cost is in addition to the total cost listed above.
-The student must pay the cost if it is not paid by the elective affiliate group or site.
-The fee is $3,885 if it is in Nashville area and $4,860 if it is outside of Nashville.
+The cost for this clinical experience is included in the tuition fee schedule.

 CRNA Program Summary